jarektr/quantum-edge-ai/README.md

 # <ins>Overview</ins>
 ### 2021 - 2022 CU Boulder Engineering Capstone - Sponsored by Northrop Grumman.<br>
-Simple classifiers are starting to show promise on quantum processors, and these classifiers are deployable on edge processors for inference.
+Simple classifiers are starting to show promise on quantum processors, and these classifiers are deployable on edge nodes for inference.
 The goal of this project was to apply Quantum AI to train a simple classifier network and then use that network for inference on an emulated embedded platform.
 If the quantum piece does not show improvement over traditional techniques, then traditionally